LourensWalters/lourenswalters.github.io/docs/_posts/blog/battery_cycle_life/2023-02-21-capstone-project-report.md

 <https://github.com/LourensWalters/battery-cycle-life> (see Base Models.ipynb)

+**Hyperparameter Tuning**

+We tried various parameters and hyperparameters to obtain optimal values for the model.
+We experimented with various values for window size.
+We ended up with the size of 20 for our final model.

+**Comparison Table**

-Using these base models, we obtained the following results:
+Using the base models previously discussed, we obtained the following results:

 ![Graphical user interface, text, application Description automatically generated](../../../images/battery_cycle_life/291e5d23f8284b7ea2549d883a50f550.png)